Dessy71/ammamr3/README.md

 - Elevate your style game with Amamrɛ footwear online showroom.

-## This is the repository for the Amamrɛ Online Shop, an e-showroom website for footwear.
-The project is built using HTML, CSS, JavaScript, Bootstrap, and integrates Firebase for login and signup page authentication.
+## <i>This is the repository for the Amamrɛ Online Shop, an e-showroom website for footwear.
+The project is built using HTML, CSS, JavaScript, Bootstrap, and integrates Firebase for login and signup page authentication.</i>

  <table>
  	<tbody>